michalsi/lister/README-PyPI.md

 - Skip specified directories and file patterns
 - Output full or relative file paths
 - Save file contents to an output file
+- Automatic removal of empty lines from output (optional)

 ## Installation